 They may also administer the provision of public support to the holders of cancelled certificates, although EECS does not currently support any such certificates.

-Consumers are becoming more discriminating.
+Consumers are becoming more selective.
 They want excellent value for money, and to know all about their energy purchases - the source, resources consumed, and enviromental impact.
 Energy suppliers must be able to answer these questions and more.
 But electricity flowing through transmission and distribution systems comes from many sources, so how can this be done?

 Certification solves this by providing evidence of the source of energy.
 Each unique certificate can be transferred from generator to supplier to consumer.
 This lets consumers choose between different sources and blends of electricity, and offers proof of compliance with public support schemes.

-A certificate provides evidence of the quality of a single megawatt hour of electrical energy.
+A Certificate provides evidence of the quality of a single megawatt hour of electrical energy.

-What is the purpose of a certificate?
+What is a certificate for?